Addressing Pediatric Hearing Loss

 They also have low battery lights so parents know when to charge or change the battery.
 Their tamper-resistant battery doors help prevent ingestion.

-Children’s hearing aids, like those phonak hearing aids, are also compatible with hearing assistive technology (HAT) systems that allow parents’ or teachers’ voices to transmit directly from a microphone into the hearing aid, which reduces the effect of ambient noise interfering with the message.
+Children’s hearing aids are also compatible with hearing assistive technology (HAT) systems that allow parents’ or teachers’ voices to transmit directly from a microphone into the hearing aid, which reduces the effect of ambient noise interfering with the message.
 Manufacturers make children’s hearing aids more durable than their adult counterparts.

 Accessories can help keep hearing aids on children.
 Many parents use a clip similar to that of a pacifier to keep hearing aids together and attached to the infant’s clothing so they don’t get lost.
 Hats and headbands can also keep a child’s hearing aids in place, as can creating a well-fitting hearing aid.